jamashita/ts-boilerplate/README.md

 # ts-boilerplate

-this repository is for typescript beginners
+this repository is for typescript beginners.
-you can start typescript soon with this repository :))
+you can start typescript soon with this repository. :))

 ## requirement